Is there a deadline to apply for housing?

 What is the residence hall visitation policy?

 Students may entertain guests in their rooms during visiting hours provided that the rights of the other students on the floor, and in particular their roommates, are not violated.
 Residents are responsible for the conduct of their visitors/guests and must remain with them at all times.
-Guests are not allowed to spend the night in the residence hall, nor are they allowed to remain in the residence hall while the resident they are visiting is absent.

 Can I stay in my room during semester breaks?